Logg-y/magicgen/docs.md

 \#priority <int>
  * All naming and description commands after this line are at the given priority.
 Default priority is 0.
 Possible names are always considered from the highest priorities first - this is to allow modified spells such as touch range spells to always get their special names and descriptions if such a modifier is applied to them.

+\#fixeddurationenchantment 1
+ * \#copyspell Records of Creation also has this effect.
+Use this to make spells that create enchantments lasting a fixed number of turns (eg, 1) without offering the user the opportunity to add +1 turn for 1 gem/slave.
+Do this by splitting into two effects: the first, a dummy with this attribute set and effect 10082 and damage -1, and a nextspell with an enchantment creating effect.
+The duration of the resulting enchantment is then always (1 + <the difference in gem costs between the dummy and nextspell).
+Setting this attribute ensures that the cost difference (and therefore duration) is always preserved and not altered by cost scaling, modifiers, or secondary effects.
+For usage examples: see rituals/domes_singleturn.txt, rituals/createadventuresite.txt, rituals/extrawalldefenders.txt.

 ## Modifiers